 The project objective was to determine the potential risks to human health and the environment at the leak locations and potential areas of impact.
 As requested by ESB, a risk-based approach has been applied to this assessment.
-This risk-based approach is also recommended in best practice documents produced by the Environmental Protection Agency (Agency) on Management of Contaminated Land & Groundwater at EPA Licenced Sites published in 2013.
-Note, however, that the leak site in question is not an EPA-licensed site.
+This risk based approach is recommended in the best practice documents produced by the EPA on Management of Contaminated Land & Groundwater at EPA Licenced Sites published in 2013.
+This ESB site is not a licenced site.
 Although the scope of this guidance specifically applies to licensed sites, the approach presented is consistent with UK and mainland European best-practice guidance in the assessment and management of potentially contaminated land.
 It is therefore considered to be a robust basis for the assessment of the subject site.

-This report has been prepared in accordance with the Agency guideline reporting template for Preliminary Site Assessments under the EPA Contaminated Land & Groundwater Risk Assessment Methodology.
+This report has been prepared in accordance with the EPA guideline reporting template for Preliminary Site Assessments under the EPA Contaminated Land & Groundwater Risk Assessment Methodology.